christianwach/Featured-Comments/readme.txt

 == Changelog ==

+= 2.0.0 =

+* Refactored plugin to conform with PHPCS
+* Fixed class typo from "burry" to "bury"

 = 1.2.6 =

 * Fixed a bug that caused the Feature / Bury links to not work on pages where comments were loaded through ajax